alreich/abstract_algebra/docs/rings_and_fields.rst

 Serialization
 -------------

-Algebras can be converted to and from JSON strings/files and Python dictionaries.
+Rings and Fields can be converted to and from JSON strings/files and Python dictionaries.

 Instantiate Algebra from JSON File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~